Last updated on April 21st, 2023 at 01:29 am

 Tire sealant and vibration

-Using a sealant on the front wheels can cause a vibration, also if you have worn tread on the tire, then no matter which tire you use sealant may cause a vibration on your steering.
+Using a sealant on the front wheels can cause a vibration, also if you have worn tread on the tire, then no matter which tires you use sealant may cause a vibration on your steering.
 You can buy a good quality sealants kit to minimize the effect however you can not make sure that the vibration won’t occur after using a sealant.

 Is it safe to use